seantauber/seantauber/README.md

 - [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - A curated collection of 1000+ agent skills from official dev teams and the community, compatible with Claude Code, Codex, Gemini CLI, Cursor, and more.
 - [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail, and other messaging apps, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skills, subagents, and a message gateway, it handles different levels of tasks that could take minutes to hours.
-- [rohitg00/agentmemory](https://github.com/rohitg00/agentmemory) - Persistent memory for AI coding agents based on real-world benchmarks.
+- [rohitg00/agentmemory](https://github.com/rohitg00/agentmemory) - #1 Persistent memory for AI coding agents based on real-world benchmarks.

 ## Developer Tools

 - [coderabbitai/git-worktree-runner](https://github.com/coderabbitai/git-worktree-runner) - Bash-based Git worktree manager with editor and AI tool integration.
 Automates per-branch worktree creation, configuration copying, dependency installation, and workspace setup for efficient parallel development.
-- [campfirein/byterover-cli](https://github.com/campfirein/byterover-cli) - ByteRover CLI (brv) - The portable memory layer for autonomous coding agents (formerly Cipher).
 - [photon-hq/advanced-imessage-kit](https://github.com/photon-hq/advanced-imessage-kit) - The Typescript SDK for Next Level iMessage Automation.
 - [photon-hq/imessage-kit](https://github.com/photon-hq/imessage-kit) - A type-safe, elegant iMessage SDK for macOS with zero dependencies.
 - [photon-hq/flux](https://github.com/photon-hq/flux) - An open-source CLI for deploying LangChain agents to iMessage in seconds.
-- [run-llama/semtools](https://github.com/run-llama/semtools) - Semantic search and document parsing tools for the command line.
 - [entireio/cli](https://github.com/entireio/cli) - 📜 Entire CLI hooks into your Git workflow to capture AI agent sessions as you work.
 Sessions are indexed alongside commits, creating a searchable record of how code was written in your repo.
 - [abhigyanpatwari/GitNexus](https://github.com/abhigyanpatwari/GitNexus) - GitNexus: The Zero-Server Code Intelligence Engine - GitNexus is a client-side knowledge graph creator that runs entirely in your browser.
 Drop in a GitHub repo or ZIP file, and get an interactive knowledge graph with a built-in Graph RAG Agent.
 Perfect for code exploration.
+- [Nutlope/hallmark](https://github.com/Nutlope/hallmark) - Anti-AI-slop design skill for Claude Code, Cursor, and Codex.
+- [colbymchenry/codegraph](https://github.com/colbymchenry/codegraph) - Pre-indexed code knowledge graph for Claude Code, Codex, Cursor, OpenCode, and Hermes Agent — fewer tokens, fewer tool calls, 100% local.
+- [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development.

 ## MLOps & AI Infrastructure